 The SENCO is responsible for ensuring teachers:

 The SENCO role includes ensuring that the provision for pupils with SEND across the school is efficiently managed.
 The SENCO is responsible for liaising with and reporting to, the Hampshire SEND Team led by the Principal Special Needs Officer.
-The SENCO also works in consultation with Hampshire Inspectorate and Advisory Service: Specialist Teacher Advisors for SEND.
+The SENCO also works in consultation with Hampshire Specialist Teacher Advisors for SEND.

 Sometimes, some children require additional support to make progress across the curriculum, because they are significantly below the expectations for their age.
 Then, the SENCO is responsible for coordinating and managing interventions for an individual or small group of students, which might include one of these provisions, for example:

-•Intervention sessions – when pupils come out of some lessons for pre-arranged sessions with teachers/ LSAs on, for example, paired reading, precision teaching, handwriting, Children's Therapy Pack Programmes, Nurture/ ELSA/social skills, Speech and Language Therapy, Occupational Therapy, Physiotherapy etc.
+•Intervention sessions – when pupils come out of some lessons for pre-arranged sessions with teachers/ LSAs on, for example, paired reading, precision teaching, handwriting, Children's Therapy Pack Programmes, 'Time to Talk' (ELSA)/social skills, Speech and Language Therapy, Occupational Therapy, Physiotherapy etc.

 Who will explain provision to me?